cyx-1/cli/README.md

 # cli test usage
-- create a virtual environment, active it
+- create a virtual environment, activate it
 - pip install from requirements.in: python -m pip install -r requirements.in
 - run the test.py program: python test.py
 - see: https://github.com/JazzCore/python-pdfkit/wiki/Installing-wkhtmltopdf if "code to pdf" command is needed